 Currency Exchange Companies

 When you are looking at a specialist currency exchange companies, pay attention to the exchange rates and transfer fees, because some services charge more than others.
 And watch out for ‘fee-free rates’, you may well end up paying more on the exchange rate.

 It is important to make the transfer at the right time.
 For instance, the uncertainty surrounding the Greek debt crisis has seen sterling’s value soar against the euro, so it is currently a good time to exchange currency.
 You could even plan ahead by securing a rate of exchange now for future use.

 Note that any large firm trading over £2.4 million a day must be authorized by the Financial Conduct Authority and ringfence customers’ money away from the company’s own funds so if the firm gets into trouble while holding your money your cash should be safe.
 If a smaller transfer company goes bust while holding funds there’s no guarantee you’ll get it back.

 Firms such as Moneycorp, Currencies Direct and UKForex charge reasonable fees which often become lower the more you transfer and the transaction is usually complete within a few days.

 If time is of the essence, companies such as Moneygram or Western Union offer instant cash transfers to thousands of overseas locations but you will pay much more for the privilege.
 You can make payments in branches (in post offices, newsagents or online) and your recipient picks up the money at an agency where they are using either ID or a code to verify the transfer.

-Suits Me is a membership scheme for temporary workers, from Britain or from overseas, who do not have a basic bank account.
+Suits Me® is a membership scheme for temporary workers, from Britain or from overseas, who do not have a basic financial account.
 It gives members a prepaid Mastercard® debit card which can be used to make payments online or in stores and can make the whole business of transferring money easier and safer than dealing in cash.